timburman/Wikipedia-Voice-Assistant/README.md

 # **II.Materials and Methods**

 Project is created in Python language.
-The modules used:-
+The modules used:-\n
 ##1.
 GoogleSpeech Recognition
 ##2.
 Wikipedia API
 ##3.
 Pyttsx3